lifeomic/lambda-typescript-webpack-babel-starter/README.md

 ### Rollup Configuration

-The rollup configuration for each lambda function is dynamically produced by the `rollup.config-factory.js` moodule at the root of the project.
+The rollup configuration for each lambda function is dynamically produced inside `rollup.config.js` whose `export default` is an array of configuration. `rollup` will automatically create a bundle for each array entry.

-For example, `require('./rollup.config-factory.js').createLambdaConfig('func1')`
-will create the `rollup` configuration for the `func1` AWS lambda function.

 ## Babel (JavaScript to JavaScript transpiler)